René Lalique, a genius, a legend.

 People move from the countryside to find work in the cities.
-Victor Hugo publish his novel Les Miserables 1862, Claude Monet and his friends in the Anonymous Soceity of Painters, Sculptors, and Printemakers etc, exhibit in Pris 1874 and the expression ”Impressionism” is born from the painting “Impression, soleil levant ” by Monet.
-The Paris Operahouse ”Opera Garnier” is built during 1861-1875 and becomes a proud elitistic signature for the classique culture in Paris and an inspiration to Gustav Leroux who placed his novel ”Phantom of the Opera” here in that the legend speaks of a hidden lake under the house.
+Victor Hugo publish his novel Les Miserables 1862, Claude Monet and his friends in the Anonymous Soceity of Painters, Sculptors, and Printemakers etc, exhibit in Pris 1874 and the expression ”Impressionism” is born from the painting ”Impression, soleil levant ” by Monet.
+The Paris Operahouse ”Opera Garnier” is built during 1861-1875 and becomes a proud elitistic signature for the classique culture in Paris.
+Opera Garnier was the inspiration to Gustav Leroux who placed his novel ”Phantom of the Opera” here in that the legend speaks of a hidden lake under the house.
 The music we listen to during this period comes from carismatic caracters like Verdi, Wagner, Saint-Saëns, Richard Strauss and many more.
 It is in this dynamic period one of the most inventive and forever inspirational jeweler and glassartist is born.

-René Jules Lalique was born in the french village Ay in the district of Marne ( former Champagne) the 6th of April 1860 during the Napoleon III period and he passed away in Paris 1945 at the age of 85, at 40 Cours la Reine,( now Cours Albert 1er) the townhouse he created for himself .
+René Jules Lalique was born in the french village Ay in the district of Marne ( former Champagne) the 6th of April 1860 during the Napoleon III period, and he passed away in Paris 1945 at the age of 85 at 40 Cours la Reine,( now Cours Albert 1er) the townhouse he created for himself .
 Leaving behind an heritage of the most unique kind of art and industrial development in not only jewelry but in the glass industry as well, introducing the glassmassproduction by bringing the glass into the homes of everyday people where it hade not been before.